MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 Note that we added an extra line, `@EntryPoint()` before the operation.
 This attribute is a label to point the compiler the entry point to start the computation.

-With the Q# file and operation complete we can save it.
+With the Q# file and operation complete, we can save it.
 Now it is ready to be simulated by executing the file from the command line.

 ## Execute the program